OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/index.md

 ### Web Jobs

-You can build Web Jobs [in almost any way you can imagine](https://azure.microsoft.com/en-us/documentation/articles/websites-webjobs-resources/), so let's focus this discussion on deploying Web Jobs.
+You can build Web JobsÂ [in almost any way you can imagine](https://azure.microsoft.com/en-us/documentation/articles/websites-webjobs-resources/), so let's focus this discussion on deploying Web Jobs.
 Web Jobs are deployed by simply copying the files into the right place in the Web App file system.

-When you use Octopus Deploy to deploy a package to an Azure Web App it will synchronize the files from your package into the Web App via Web Deploy where the root folder of the package matches the root folder of the Web App.
+When you use Octopus Deploy to deploy a package to an Azure Web App itÂ will synchronize the files from your package into the Web App via Web Deploy where the root folder of the package matches the root folder of the Web App.

 To deploy a Web Job with Octopus Deploy you simply need to add the executable Web Job(s) into the appropriate folder(s) of your package and deploy them to the Web App.

-- Triggered Web Jobs should be added to the `app_data/jobs/triggered/{job_name}` folder
+- Triggered Web Jobs should be added to theÂ `app_data/jobs/triggered/{job_name}`Â folder
-- Continuous Web Jobs should be added to the `app_data/jobs/continuous/{job_name}` folder
+- Continuous Web Jobs should be added to theÂ `app_data/jobs/continuous/{job_name}`Â folder

 See below for more information on packaging Azure Web Apps including Web Jobs.

-For more information refer to the [Project Kudu documentation on Web Jobs](https://github.com/projectkudu/kudu/wiki/Web-jobs).
+For more information refer to theÂ [Project Kudu documentation on Web Jobs](https://github.com/projectkudu/kudu/wiki/Web-jobs).

 ## Step 1: Packaging

-Your application should be packaged into a [supported package](/docs/home/packaging-applications.md) where the contents of the package will be synchronized with the Azure Web App via Web Deploy.
+Your application should be packaged into aÂ [supported package](/docs/home/packaging-applications.md)Â where the contents of the package will be synchronized with the Azure Web App via Web Deploy.
 Your package should include any content and binaries for your Web Site and any Web Jobs using the same folder structure that is expected by the Azure Web App hosting environment.

 **Example Azure Web App package with Web Jobs**